sfigg/commercialization-public/docset/manufacture/desktop/windows-deployment-sample-scripts-sxs.md

 5. Save the LayoutModification.xml file.

-    Once you’ve created the LayoutModification.xml file, you’ll need to place this file in the correct system location using either Windows ICD or classic-style deployment.
-For more information on how to do this, see:
+    Once you’ve created the LayoutModification.xml file, you’ll need to place this file in the correct system location.
+For more information on how to do this, see [Lab 6: Add universal Windows apps, start tiles, and taskbar pins](add-universal-apps-sxs.md).

-    -   Windows ICD - Lab 1, Step 7: Customize the Start layout
-    -   Classic-style deployment - Lab 2a, Step 5: Add the files you need to modify the Start layout

     If you don’t create a LayoutModification.xml file and you continue to use the Start Unattend settings, the OS will use the Unattend answer file and take the first 12 SquareTiles or DesktoporSquareTiles settings specified in the Unattend file.
 The system then places these tiles automatically within the newly-created groups at the end of Start—the first six tiles are placed in the first OEM group and the second set of six tiles are placed in the second OEM group.
 If OEMName is specified in the Unattend file, the value for this element is used to name the OEM groups that will be created.